How Private Sector Financing is Making a Difference in Asia and the Pacific

 ADB’s vision is to achieve a prosperous, inclusive, resilient, sustainable Asia and the Pacific.

-Partner with Asian Development Bank, and together let’s achieve this vision while sustaining efforts to eradicate extreme poverty.
+Partner with the Asian Development Bank, and together let’s achieve this vision while sustaining efforts to eradicate extreme poverty.